Netherlands

 According to the OECD TPG, the most appropriate transfer pricing method must be selected transaction by transaction, providing the most reliable measure of an arm’s length outcome in each case.

-The method used must be according to the institution’s functional and risk profile.
-Other methods may also be used if justified and appropriate.
+The method employed must be according to the institution’s functional and risk profile.
+Other methods may also apply if justified and appropriate.

 Transfer Pricing Documentation in the Netherlands

-A Dutch taxpayer who is part of a multinational group that reported consolidated (worldwide) income of at least 50 million euros in the previous fiscal year is obliged to draft a Master File and a Local Report based on Article 29G of the Dutch Corporate Income Tax Act.
+A Dutch member taxpayer of a multinational group that reported consolidated (worldwide) income of at least 50 million euros in the previous fiscal year must draft a Master File and a Local Report based on Article 29G of the Dutch Corporate Income Tax Act.

 It is not necessary to file both documents to the Dutch Tax Agency.
-However, Dutch taxpayers must include them in their administration before the due date of the Dutch corporate income tax return.
+Conversely, Dutch taxpayers must include them in their administration before the due date of the Dutch corporate income tax return.

 Local Report